Tesco in Ireland

 At Tesco, we believe in treating each other with respect and creating a work environment where everybody has an equal opportunity to get on.

-We’re really proud to have received the Great Place to Work accreditation for the fourth year in 2021, and to be recognised as one of Ireland’s Best Workplaces for Women for three years running.
+We’re really proud to have received the Great Place to Work accreditation for the fifth year in 2022, and to be recognised as one of Ireland’s Best Workplaces for Women for four years running.

 Sustainability and communities